KieranFarrerDev/KieranFarrerDev/README.md

 ### Here you can find some of my past and current projects!

 <div style="text-align: right">
-    - Currently contracting for University of the West of England, implemeting the Back-End for project that is in collaboration with the NHS.
+   <p> - Currently contracting for University of the West of England, implemeting the Back-End for project that is in collaboration with the NHS </p>
-    - For those that want to see more! - www.kieranfarrer.co.uk (under construction)
+   <p> - For those that want to see more! - www.kieranfarrer.co.uk (under construction) </p>
-    - Reach out! - kieranfarrerdev@gmail.com
+   <p> - Reach out! - kieranfarrerdev@gmail.com </p>
 </div>

 <!--